-

 PERFORMERS

-Ting Josue Alvarez-Maquinta – reader,dancer
+Ting Josue Alvarez-Maquinta – reader, vocals, dancer

 Conrad Benedicto – kulintang instruments